Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average Treatment Effects: Empirical Application: Women LFP and Childbearing

-Table \ref{tab:bounds} reports the weighted average of the HMUE and of the CLR two-sided confidence intervals (at 90\%, 95\% and 99\% significant level) of the four bounds of ATE$(X_P)$, with weights given by the estimated kernel density of $X_P$.
+Table \ref{tab:bounds} reports the weighted average of the HMUE and the CLR two-sided confidence interval (CI) at 90\%, 95\% and 99\% significant level of the four bounds of ATE$(X_P)$, with weights given by the estimated kernel density of $X_P$.
 Panels (a), (b) and (c) display the results using IV \emph{Samesex}, \emph{Twins} and \emph{Both}, respectively.
-The estimated average of the Manski bounds in all three panels are essentially identical, since the Manski bounds do not depend on IVs.
+The weighted average of the Manski bounds estimates in all three panels are essentially identical, since the Manski bounds do not depend on IVs.
 In all panels, the HV bounds make an improvement over the benchmark Manski bounds, with the HV bound width using \emph{Twins} being narrower than that using \emph{Samesex}, and the HV bound width using \emph{Both} being the narrowest.
 The Chesher bounds using \emph{Samesex} fail to identify the sign of the ATE$(X_P)$, as it is a union of both negative and positive intervals.
-When the IV \emph{Twins} or \emph{Both} is used instead, the weighted average of 95\% confidence interval of the Chesher bounds is $[-0.349,-0.019]$ (using \emph{Twins}) or $[-0.335,-0.026]$ (using \emph{Both}), revealing negative effects of having a third child on women's labor force participation.
+When the IV \emph{Twins} or \emph{Both} is used instead, the weighted average of 95\% CI of the Chesher bounds is $[-0.356,-0.007]$ (using \emph{Twins}) or $[-0.336,-0.022]$ (using \emph{Both}), revealing negative effects of having a third child on women's labor force participation.

 For the SV bounds, the results using the IV \emph{Twins} or \emph{Both} dramatically outperform those using \emph{Samesex}.
-The 95\% confidence interval using \emph{Samesex}, \emph{Twins} and \emph{Both} are $[-0.548,-0.022]$, $[-0.272,-0.031]$ and $[-0.269,-0.042]$, respectively.
-The SV bounds estimates confirm the negative effect of a third child on women's labor force participation.\footnote{The two-stage least square (2SLS) estimates of \citet[][Table 11]{angrist1998children} give an ATE estimate of -0.123 with 95\% confidence interval of $[-0.178,-0.068]$ using IV \emph{Samesex}, and an estimate of -0.087 with 95\% confidence interval of $[-0.120,-0.054]$ using IV \emph{Twins}.
-As would be expected, the 95\% two-sided confidence intervals of all four bounds cover the 2SLS estimates and their associated 95\% confidence intervals for both IVs.} To summarize the results above, we can see that for ATE bounds in which the IV plays a key role in extracting identifying information, i.e. HV, Chesher and SV bounds, the IV \emph{Both} gives us the narrowest bounds (on average).
+The weighted average of 95\% CIs using \emph{Samesex}, \emph{Twins} and \emph{Both} are $[-0.548,-0.023]$, $[-0.276,-0.020]$ and $[-0.263,-0.038]$, respectively.
+The SV bounds estimates confirm the negative effect of a third child on women's labor force participation.\footnote{The two-stage least square (2SLS) estimates of \citet[][Table 11]{angrist1998children} give an ATE estimate of -0.123 with 95\% CI of $[-0.178,-0.068]$ using IV \emph{Samesex}, and an estimate of -0.087 with 95\% CI of $[-0.120,-0.054]$ using IV \emph{Twins}.
+As would be expected, the 95\% two-sided CIs of all four bounds cover the 2SLS estimates and their associated 95\% CIs for both IVs.} To summarize the results above, we can see that for ATE bounds in which the IV plays a key role in extracting identifying information, i.e. HV, Chesher and SV bounds, the IV \emph{Both} gives us the narrowest bounds.